NotGlop/docker-drag/README.md

-# DockerWeb
+# docker-drag
-DockerWeb contains Python scripts for interacting with Docker Hub without needing the Docker client itself.
+This repository contains Python scripts for interacting with Docker Hub without needing the Docker client itself.

 It interacts exclusively with the Docker Hub HTTPS API.